Wreckage confirmed to be from crashed Japanese F-35 fighter

 The F-35s are shipped to Japan by Lockheed Martin and assembled by Mitsubishi Heavy Industries Ltd at a plant near Nagoya in central Japan.
 Each costs around $100 million, slightly more than the cost of buying a fully assembled plane.

+A representative for Mitsubishi Heavy Industries said the company had no immediate comment.

-Additional reporting by Chris Gallagher and Chang-Ran Kim in Tokyo, and Idrees Ali and Chris Sanders in Washington; Editing by Michael Perry
+Additional reporting by Chris Gallagher, Chang-Ran Kim and Takashi Umekawa in Tokyo, and Idrees Ali and Chris Sanders in Washington; Editing by Michael Perry & Simon Cameron-Moore